sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/permissions_in_batch_changes.md

 ### Namespaces

 Batch changes can be created either under the user's or an organization's namespace.
-If placed under an organization namespace, all users of the organizations have admin access on the batch change.
+If placed under an organization namespace, all users of the organization have admin access on the batch change.

 ### Batch Change access for each permission level